YashGajjar08/Fraud_Detection_SQL/README.md

 **Note:** For the `credit_card` table, the `card` column should be a VARCHAR(20) datatype rather than an INT.

-Tool used to develop ERD [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) to create your model.
+The tool used to develop ERD [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) to create your model.

 ![QuickDBD-export](Images/QuickDBD-export.png)